watertang/Desktop4Chrome/README.md

 ## 🔒 Privacy

-Ada&Ava Desktop for Chrome highly values user privacy:
+A11 Tabs highly values user privacy:
 - All data is stored locally using Chrome's storage.local API
 - No personal information or usage data is collected
 - No tracking or analytics code is included